-This bill amends and reenacts certain provisions of R.S.
-17:3138.7 concerning the Advisory Council on Historically Black Colleges and Universities (HBCUs) in Louisiana.
-The council's membership is expanded from twenty-four to twenty-six members, with new additions including the chancellor of Southern University and Agricultural and Mechanical College and a student body president from a public or private HBCU in Louisiana.
-Additionally, an at-large member appointed by the council chairman is introduced, who will serve a term of no more than two years.
+This bill amends the composition and responsibilities of the Advisory Council on Historically Black Colleges and Universities (HBCUs) in Louisiana.
+The council's membership is increased from twenty-four to twenty-six members, with new additions including the chancellor of Southern University and Agricultural and Mechanical College and an at-large member appointed by the council chairman.
+Additionally, a student body president from a public or private HBCU in Louisiana will now serve on the council, selected annually by their peers.
 The bill also modifies the reimbursement policy for council members, allowing the Board of Regents to cover travel and lodging expenses for the student member attending council meetings.

 Statutes affected: HB142 Original: 17:7(B)